NuSkooler/enigma-bbs/docs/art/mci.md

 | `XY`   | A special code that may be utilized for placement identification when creating menus or to extend an otherwise empty space in an art file down the screen. |

+:information_source: More are added all the time so also check out [core/predefined_mci.js](https://github.com/NuSkooler/enigma-bbs/blob/master/core/mci_view_factory.js) for a full listing.

+:note: Many codes attempt to pay homage to Oblivion/2, iNiQUiTY, etc.

 ## Views
 A **View** is a control placed on a **form** that can display variable data or collect input.
 One example of a View is a Vertical Menu (`%VM`): Old-school BBSers may recognize this as a lightbar menu.